 To serve my students best, I didn’t necessarily need to turn them into professional linguists, but I did have to teach them enough grammar that they could function in the workplace.
 Yet, most of my students couldn’t tell me what a complete sentence needed or how to find a verb.

 If you’re teaching a similar population, cut everything that students won’t need on a daily basis after high school.
 Prepositional phrases are nice to cover, but most people don’t need to identify them for their job.

 Decide what your students absolutely need to know.
 I wanted my students to just be able to use punctuation correctly most of the time.
 To me, that means making sure they understand clauses and punctuation rules.
 So that’s what I focused on.

 Don’t be afraid to go back as far as you need to.
 I always started by reviewing verbs and clauses.
 (I don’t really think most people need to understand all of the parts of speech in great depth to function in society.)

-If I covered a hard topic–like verbals–it was only so students better understood verbs and clauses better.
+If I covered a hard topic–like verbals–it was only so students better understood verbs and clauses.
 Sometimes I touched on the difference between active and passive voice if we had extra time.
 I highly recommend mapping out your “must teach” grammar topics before beginning.

-How to Teach Grammar Step 1: Direct Instruction
+How to Teach Grammar to High School Students Step 1: Direct Instruction

 Teaching grammar is difficult.
 I mean, who really remembers the different verbals anyway?
 But remember, the best way to master a topic is to teach it.